 There will be many technical terms below, but I think three are more important than others, so an explanation of them before going to the alphabetical order.

-Plate: A thin LEGO part, 3.2 mm high.
+A thin LEGO part, 3.2 mm high.
 They have different shapes, sizes, and colors, but the height remains the same.
 You get a brick when you put 3 of them on top.

 Any LEGO piece that is at least three plates high.
 While the most common bricks are rectangular, there are many round bricks.

 Bricks are categorized according to the brick width, length, and height.
 The width and length are measured in studs and the height in bricks.
-Since most bricks have the same height, the height is only mentioned in those higher than the regular brick.
-So instead of saying 2x4x1, we say 2×4 for the blue brick shown in the picture.
+Since most bricks are the same size, the height is only mentioned in those higher than the regular brick.
+So, instead of saying 2x4x1, we say 2×4 for the blue brick shown in the picture.
 For the "special" bricks higher than the regular ones, like the brown arch piece here, the height is also mentioned, in this case, 1x4x2.
 You may have noticed that when talking about the size of a brick (or any LEGO part, for that matter), the short side comes first.
 That's why it's 2×4 instead of 4×2.

 Bricks come in many different types and colors.
 Of course, not every brick comes in every color, nor is each type as common as others, but when you think about it, the numbers are pretty impressive!
-There are more than 200 types of bricks and more than 60 different colors.
+There are more than 200 types of bricks and more than 60 colors.

 Acrylonitrile Butadiene Styrene is the material LEGO bricks are made of.
 These elements give the bricks their strength, resilience, and shiny surface.
 I'm sure you all know the formula, but if you don't, it's (C8H8·C4H6·C3H3N)n.